 Other lawmakers worried about marijuana being illegal under federal law and remaining compliant.
 Rep. Merrill Nelson (R) said "We're violating federal law.
 Whether we like it or not, this is an area of law preempted by the federal government," along with comments that medical marijuana would directly increase recreational marijuana use.

-The director of the Utah Patients Coalition DJ Schanz said that the bills Daw has sponsored are a spectacle, calling them "cannabis theater," and adding that the bills do nothing to give patients access and respite.
+The director of the Utah Patients Coalition DJ Schanz said that the bills Daw has sponsored are a spectacle, calling them "cannabis theater," and adding that the bills do nothing to give consumers access and respite.

 He says that the language is not sufficient in Daw's bill and has gathered 142,000 signatures on another medical marijuana measure of his own.
 He says that the measure is more complete and will "trump" the bill that was just passed by the House.
 For the measure to make it on the November ballot, Schanz needs another 113,000 signatures.